-A single volcanic eruption in 1815 created a year without a summer the following year, with snow storms in July in the US.
+A single volcanic eruption in 1815 created a year without a summer the following year, with snowstorms in July in the US.
 Another eruption in 1883 caused global temperatures to drop more than 1 degree for a full year.
-There is the precedent for a single incident on one side of the world to create global disruption for an extended period, but it’s hard to predict the exact effects of nuclear war.
-Will the conditions be just right to send particles into the upper levels of the atmosphere, or will it fizzle out relatively quickly?

 How Many Nukes Does it Take to Create a Nuclear Winter?

-More recent models suggest that a small nuclear conflict, with only 50 to 100 missiles exchanged would create a mini nuclear winter that could impact the entire globe.
-This is intended to model a small power conflict, say for example in a conflict between India and Pakistan.
-The theory suggests that the soot would reduce global temperatures around 1 degree C for 2-3 years, with more catastrophic effects in the immediate area of the conflict.
+More recent models suggest that a small nuclear conflict, with only 50 to 100 missiles exchanged, would create a mini-nuclear winter that could impact the entire globe.
+This is intended to model a small power conflict, for example, a conflict between India and Pakistan.
+The theory suggests that the soot would reduce global temperatures by around 1 degree C for 2-3 years, with more catastrophic effects in the immediate area of the conflict.

-Though average temperatures would only be impacted by 1 degree, the total “frost free” days in any particular growing region could be completely disrupted.
-Unpredictable frosts mid summer could destroy crops on a large scale, even if on average the temperature only dropped modestly.
+Though average temperatures would only be impacted by 1 degree, the total “frost-free” days in any particular growing region could be completely disrupted.
+Unpredictable frosts in mid-summer could destroy crops on a large scale, even if, on average, the temperature only dropped modestly.
 This would mimic the volcanic eruptions that created a year without a summer, but potentially lasting for several years with the added “perk” of radiation.

 Can You Survive a Nuclear Winter?

-Again, it depends.
-A small-scale nuclear winter is much easier to survive than a larger scale disaster.
-Assuming the nuclear winter is caused by a small scale conflict that’s far from your location, survival would largely depend on the political stability of your country and your own personal food storage preparedness.
-There would be the potential for widespread crop failures, potentially leading to worldwide food shortages.
-A good long-term emergency food supply would be vital in this case.
+A small-scale nuclear winter is much easier to survive than a larger-scale disaster.
+Assuming the nuclear winter is caused by a small-scale conflict that’s far from your location, survival would largely depend on the political stability of your country and your own personal food storage preparedness.

-Given the information available, it seems like this period would last at least 3-4 years, during which time law and order may be at risk and food may be scarce.
+Given the information available, it seems like this period would last at least 1-4 years, during which time law and order may be at risk, and food may be scarce.